 Certifications/Professional Outdoor Experience: Girl Scouts (13 years) and Avid4 Adventure (1 year)

-Favorite Camp Memory from 2019: "When I was able to positively change a camper’s thought process about kayaking following a private lesson with his family.
+Favorite Camp Memory: "When I was able to positively change a camper’s thought process about kayaking following a private lesson with his family.
 It made me grateful for the families that put their trust into the staff at Avid; because of the parents at Avid, I am able to thrive in my job working with kids."

 Favorite Adventure: "My coworkers and I went to Butano State Park for a one-night backpacking trip.
 It was my first official backpacking experience, so spending time with the people I bonded most with in such a short amount of time made the trip worthwhile."